Our OpenAI Bill Went From $23 to $4,200 in 48 Hours — A Missing Stop Sequence Did It

 We had three things in place that should have caught this.
 None of them did.

-3. Error Rate Monitoring.
-We tracked the error rate of the feedback
+We also tracked the error rate of the feedback pipeline.
+The consumer was catching the

-From our metrics' perspective, the consumer was healthy: receiving messages, processing
+it never surfaced as an application error.
+From metrics' perspective, the consumer was

-them, no uncaught exceptions.
+perfectly healthy.
+Receiving messages, processing them, no uncaught exceptions.
+Just

 When we did the post-mortem, we identified two independent root causes, either of which alone would have prevented the incident:

-SQS maxReceiveCount defaults to unlimited if the redrive policy is
+defaults to unlimited if the redrive policy is misconfigured.
+A message that perpetually

-The Fixes
+The fixes

 We shipped four changes the same day: